openshift/enhancements/enhancements/ingress/haproxy-reload-interval.md

 ### Risks and Mitigations

-A risk in this proposal is that customers who set a long reload interval to decrease the potential memory usage of HAProxy instances may inadverdently create latency issues in the cluster.
+A risk in this proposal is that customers who set a long reload interval to decrease the potential memory usage of HAProxy instances may inadvertently create latency issues in the cluster.
 Setting a large value for the reload interval can cause significant latency in observing updates to routes and their endpoints.
 This is because HAProxy's configuration will be reloaded less frequently, and newly created routes will not be served until the subsequent reload.